Advocacy

 The voices of those with lived experience

-We value our participants’ expertise and recognise their lived experience.
-Young people in prison are the experts, so we listen to their ideas and feedback to help to shape our strategy, coaching programmes and our campaigns.
+We recognise the lived experience of young people in prison and see them as experts.
+We listen to their ideas and feedback to help to shape our strategy, coaching programmes and our campaigns.

-Funded by The Listening Fund, the in-prison advisory boards are formed of Spark Inside ambassadors (a paid role for people in prison) and representatives of Spark Inside.
+The in-prison advisory boards (IPABs) are formed of Spark Inside ambassadors (a paid role for people in prison) and representatives of Spark Inside.
 We keep our participants at the heart of everything we do, and the in-prison advisory boards are a platform for people in prison to voice their opinions and effect change.